January 16-29, 2023 - The 111th Australian Open takes place.

 1927 - The name is changed to the Australian Championships.

-1954 - Thelma Long wins the Women’s Singles Championship at age 35, becoming the oldest female to do so.
+1954 - Thelma Long wins the Women’s Singles Championship at 35 years and eight months, becoming the oldest female to do so.

 1969 - The name is changed to the Australian Open.

 1972 - Ken Rosewall wins the Men’s Singles Championship at age 37, becoming the oldest male player to win the Australian Open.
 Rosewall also holds the record for youngest champion, winning at age 18 in 1953.